-The First Sunday in Lent February 22 - February 27, 2021
+The Week of The First Sunday in Lent February 19 - 24, 2024

 Introduction

 Most modern forms of mediation turn a person inward.
 Biblical meditation turns a person outward toward what God has said and done especially what He has said and done through Jesus for our salvation.